WeAreWizards/blog/content/articles/looking-at-payments.md

 If it matches continue otherwise ask the customer to send a fax with their certificate of birth and a passport.
 More seriously: what should be done in the last case?

 There are APIs to get up-to-date VAT rates and check VAT numbers but you could use [pyvat](https://github.com/iconfinder/pyvat) for example to handle all of that for you.
+Keep in mind that you do not charge VAT for clients outside of the EU.

 While this is annoying, it doesn't seem like a huge amount of work.